randomstring/FRC-Programming-Curriculum/Notes/Java_Video_Tutorial_Notes.md

   + CTRE Framework:
     - http://www.ctr-electronics.com/installer-archive
     - documentation : http://www.ctr-electronics.com/control-system/hro.html
-  + For Git tab to work, you need to install Git Extentions
+  + For Git tab to work, you need to install Git Extensions
     - Git Pull Requests and Issues
     - GitLens
   + Command Pallet is your new best friend
     - use this to build code
     - update WPILib and other libraries
     - create new Java Robot
-    - Control-Shift-P (or Command-Shift-P on macOS) shortcut
+    - Control-Shift-P (or Command-Shift-P on MacOS) shortcut

   + 10:55
     - selecting a folder doesn't need your project name in it (as he mentions), because when you create a new project or download/clone an existing project it already uses a named directory (in this example TutorialBot).
-So he's creating nexted directories called TutorialBot/TutorialBot, where all his code will go.
+So he's creating nested directories called TutorialBot/TutorialBot, where all his code will go.
 That can get confusing, don't do that.
     - better to create/choose a common directory for all projects